 - 2 tablespoons water

-- 1/2 teaspoon maple syrup
+- ½ teaspoon maple syrup

-- Preheat oven to 400°F. Place the tofu on a plate and cover with a paper towel.
+- Drain the tofu.
+Place the tofu on a plate and cover with a paper towel.
 Gently press down to help drain the excess water from the tofu.
 Let sit and repeat after 10 minutes.

-- While the tofu is cooking add the cilantro leaves, pepitas and garlic to the bowl of a food processor fitted with a standard blade.
+- Make the pesto.
+While the tofu is cooking add the cilantro leaves, pepitas and garlic to the bowl of a food processor fitted with a standard blade.
 Pulse 4 times.
 Add the lime juice and parmesan and pulse again.
 Scrape down the sides of the bowl.
 With the motor running slowly pour in the olive oil and continue to process until fully combined.

 - If you are saving part of this for leftovers leave the miso and tahini sauces off until just before serving.

 - If you have them on hand, you can replace the roasted onions with caramelized onions.

 This post was originally published in December 2017.
 It was updated in June 2022 with some new information and photos.
 No changes were made to the original recipe.

 What a gorgeous bowl of food!
 I'd probably swap out the tofu, but otherwise, this would be such a great meal.

 I love grain bowls like this!
 I always forget about making them at home, but I should- they really are delicious!!